klangner/connectx.scala/README.md

-## Test different approaches for bots for Connect X game
+## Connect 4 and Scala

+Have some fun with Reinforcement Learning and Scala 3

 ### Usage